abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 # Logging
 Logging in easylogging++ is done using collection of macros.
 This is to make it easier for user and to prevent them knowing about unnecessary greater details of how things are done.
-If you further wish to know how things are done, refer to section "Design" below.

 ### Basic
 You are provided with two basic macros that you can use in order to write logs: